kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Telemetry Manager

-The TracePipeline resource is managed by Telemetry Manager, which is responsible for managing the custom parts of the OTel Collector configuration.
+The TracePipeline resource is watched by Telemetry Manager, which is responsible for generating the custom parts of the OTel Collector configuration.

 ![Manager resources](./assets/traces-resources.drawio.svg)